vermaayush680/Hamoye-Random-Forest/README.md

 	c. *git checkout branchname*
 	d. *git pull origin main*

-## Repeat these steps to keep working.
+## Repeat these steps to keep working on the project.